plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

    * *The response format is owned by that server/API, not by Jivs.*
 10. App/client retrieves and deserializes the returned response
 11. Client-side code converts the returned server/API errors into `ExternalIssuesFound`
-12. Client-side Jivs applies the converted `ExternalIssuesFound` to the existing `ValidationManager`
+12. Client-side Jivs applies the converted `ExternalIssuesFound` to the existing `ValueHostsManager`
 13. Client callbacks/hooks update visuals

     * If one or more returned errors are associated with fields in hidden or inactive UI regions, app/client code may reveal, activate, expand, or navigate to those regions so the user can find and correct the errors

 ## Workflow E: Client-side validation stop-before-action flow

-1. Client already has a configured `ValidationManager` and assigned values to the ValueHosts
+1. Client already has a configured `ValueHostsManager` and assigned values to the ValueHosts
 2. User invokes the action, such as submit
 3. Client runs local validation for that action
 4. Client callbacks/hooks update visuals and messages to reflect the validation results